 Firstly, you need to give a pre-press to the t-shirt to remove any wrinkles.
-To ensure that the pressing goes just right, you should read the directions given on manual of the heat press machine.
+To ensure that the pressing goes just right, you should read the directions given on the manual of the heat press.
 Let the t-shirt cool off after the heat pressing is over.

 Simple and Hassle-Free

 Heat press printing is a significantly easier and simpler process as compared to other available printing options.
-Unlike other printing methods, such as screen printing and DTG, a heat press printing method can be executed simply by setting up a workstation and heat press machine.
+Unlike other printing methods, such as screen printing and DTG, a heat press printing method can be executed simply by setting up a workstation and heat press.

 And you are good to go!
 There is no need to prepare a screen.
 There is no need to change the ink every now and then.
 And there is no need to cure the ink of substrate after printing.

-The good thing about heat press printing is that it uses a transfer paper to print a design on a substrate.
-Since a transfer paper comes in different shapes, sizes, and colors, you can produce practically any design effects on a substrate.
+The good thing about heat press printing is that it uses transfer paper to print a design on a substrate.
+Since a transfer paper comes in different shapes, sizes, and colors, you can produce practically any design effect on a substrate.

 Perfect for Complex Designs

 Heat press printing is the ultimate solution for printing intricate designs on a substrate.
-Since you are first printing a design on a transfer paper, you have the freedom to print the finer details in a design which you can easily transfer on a substrate.
+Since you are printing a design on paper, you have the freedom to print the finer details in a design that you can easily transfer on a substrate.
 This feature makes it an ideal printing method for creating complex designs on an object or garment.

 Economical for Production of Small Runs